Mule: Characteristics

-In general terms, in both the mule and the hinny, the foreparts and head of the animal are similar to those of the sire, while the hindparts and tail tend to resemble those of the dam.
-A mule is generally larger than a hinny, with longer ears and a heavier head; the tail is usually covered with long hair like that of its mare mother.
-A mule has the thin limbs, small narrow hooves and short mane of the donkey, while its height, the shape of the neck and body, the uniformity of its coat and its teeth are more similar to those of the horse.
+In general terms, in both mules and hinnies, the foreparts and head of the animal are similar to those of the sire (father), while the hindparts and tail tend to resemble those of the dam (mother).
+Mules are generally larger than hinnies, with longer ears and a heavier head like donkeys, while their tails are usually covered with long hair like that of horses.
+Mules have thin limbs, small narrow hooves, and short manes like donkeys, while their height, shape of neck and body, and uniformity of their coat and teeth are more similar to what is seen in horses.

 Mules vary widely in size, from small miniature mules under 125 cm to large and powerful draught mules standing up to 180 cm at the withers.
 The median weight range is between about 370 and 460 kg.

-The coat may be of any colour seen in the horse or in the donkey.
-Mules usually display the light points commonly seen in donkeys: pale or mealy areas on the belly and the insides of the thighs, on the muzzle, and round the eyes.
-They often have primitive markings such as dorsal stripe, shoulder stripe or zebra stripes on the legs.
+Mules' coats may be of any color seen in the horse or donkey.
+Mules usually display the light points commonly seen in donkeys: pale or mealy areas on the belly and the insides of the thighs, on the muzzle, and around the eyes.
+They often have primitive markings such as dorsal stripes, shoulder stripes, or zebra stripes on the legs.

-The mule exhibits hybrid vigour.
+Mules exhibit hybrid vigor.
 Charles Darwin wrote: "The mule always appears to me a most surprising animal.
-That a hybrid should possess more reason, memory, obstinacy, social affection, powers of muscular endurance, and length of life, than either of its parents, seems to indicate that art has here outdone nature".
+That a hybrid should possess more reason, memory, obstinacy, social affection, powers of muscular endurance, and length of life, than either of its parents, seems to indicate that art has here outdone nature."

-The mule inherits from its sire the traits of intelligence, sure-footedness, toughness, endurance, disposition, and natural cautiousness.
-From its dam it inherits speed, conformation, and agility.
-Mules are reputed to exhibit a higher cognitive intelligence than their parent species, but robust scientific evidence to back up these claims is lacking.
-Preliminary data exist from at least two evidence-based studies, but they rely on a limited set of specialised cognitive tests and a small number of subjects.
-Mules are generally taller at the shoulder than donkeys and have better endurance than horses, although a lower top speed.
+Mules inherit from donkeys the traits of intelligence, sure-footedness, toughness, endurance, disposition, and natural cautiousness; from horses, they inherit speed, conformation, and agility.
+They grow faster and live longer, giving them a larger interval of productivity compared to horses or donkeys.
+They rarely become ill, unlike horses, who often need to be checked for worms, and like their donkey fathers, mules can see their hind legs and have hooves better suited to dry climates.
+Additionally, the skin of mules is tougher than that of horses or donkeys, and they tend to live longer on fewer resources than do horses.
+Mules are reputed to exhibit a higher cognitive intelligence than both of their parent species, but robust scientific evidence to back up these claims is lacking.
+Preliminary data exists from at least two evidence-based studies, but it relies on a limited set of specialized cognitive tests and a small number of subjects.

-In the early twentieth century the mule was preferred to the horse as a pack animal – its skin is harder and less sensitive than that of a horse, and it is better able to bear heavy weights.
+Similar to other equine animals, mules can sleep while standing (mostly to protect themselves against danger).
+To prevent predation, a group of mules may select members of the pack to "stand watch" while sleeping upright as the others sleep on the ground.